-We offer in-house tailored privacy training on a range of topics.
+We offer in-house tailored privacy training on a range of topics, to clients across Australia.

 Our standard privacy awareness program, which is suitable for staff across all roles, is delivered as a half-day interactive session for up to 30 participants at a time.
 It covers what privacy means and why it matters, an overview of the legislation applying to your organisation, understanding the information life cycle, applying the privacy principles in practice, and preventing and handling privacy complaints.
 We use engaging case studies and fun activities to promote learning.
 This training is suitable to raise awareness of privacy obligations, whether as a component of staff induction or a broader compliance program across your organisation.

-In addition to general privacy awareness training suitable for all staff, our specialist seminars and workshops have included topics such as:
+In addition to general privacy awareness training suitable for all staff, our specialist seminars and workshops include topics such as:

 - Privacy by Design – strategies for influencing business process design and solution architecture

 - Privacy Risk Management – identifying and mitigating privacy risk in project management

-- Privacy Impact Assessment – workshops on how to conduct a PIA, and
+- Privacy Impact Assessment – workshops on how to conduct a PIA

-- Privacy & Research – privacy obligations for researchers, academics and ethics personnel involved in human research ethics approval.
+- Privacy & Research – privacy obligations for researchers, academics, research support staff, and members of human research ethics committees.

 Our training clients have included:

 - large government agencies such as the Australian Taxation Office, ASIC, the Australian Bureau of Statistics, NSW Department of Education & Communities, Transport for NSW, the NSW Ministry of Health, and Service NSW

 - universities including USyd, UTS, UWS and UOW

 - local councils including Ryde, Marrickville, Great Lakes and Federation Councils

 - smaller public sector agencies such as the State Library, Motor Accidents Authority, Lifetime Care & Support Authority and the NSW Anti-Discrimination Board

 - peak/membership organisations such as FINSIA, the Federation of Housing Associations Inc and Commonwealth Care & Respite Centres Network

 - non-profits such as PRAXIS, Northside Community Forum and Western NSW Medicare Local, and

 - privacy regulators and other experts such as the Office of the Australian Information Commissioner, Privacy Victoria, the International Association of Privacy Professionals, and judicial members of the NSW Civil & Administrative Tribunal.